 WordPress not sending emails is one of the most common issues faced by WordPress users.
 You may have noticed that you are not getting email notifications as expected, or your readers or customers have complained the same.

 Also, you may have correctly installed a contact plugin like Contact Form 7, but then observed that emails are not getting sent from this source.

-Email problems like this can be quite frustrating, but the good news is, with 30 minutes of work, you would be able to fix this issue and have WordPress sending out emails without problems.
+Email problems like this can be quite frustrating.
+But here is the good news – you can fix it in 30 minutes and have WordPress sending out emails.

 In This Article: